AP 448: Teacher Supervision

 Reference: Education Act

-Freedom of Information and Protection of Privacy Act
+Protection of Privacy Act

-Certification of Teachers Regulation 3/1999
+Certification of Teachers and Teacher Leaders Regulation (123/2022)

 Teaching Quality Standard